8 rules for planting a hedge

 Rule 4: Consider the characteristics of the species

-The density of planting depends on the biological characteristics of the plants, the type and height of the hedge, and the number of rows.
+The density depends on the plants’ biological characteristics, the type and height of the hedge, and the number of rows.
 Shade-tolerant, slow-growing species and plants with narrow crowns are planted more densely than fast-growing, light-loving species with wide crowns.

 Rule 5: Maintain distances

-It is essential to maintain the recommended distances between plants in hedges for both single-row and multi-row plantings.
+It is essential to maintain the recommended spacing between plants in hedges, whether single-row or multi-row.
 It is important to remember that in a multi-row hedge, plants should be arranged in a checkerboard pattern.

 • Hedge type: shaped walls: